 Cold extremities: Poor blood circulation may cause cold hands and feet.

-Cognitive Impairment: In severe cases, cognitive impairment may present itself as difficulty in concentrating and issues with memory.ncbi
+Cognitive Impairment: In severe cases, cognitive impairment may present itself as difficulty concentrating and issues with memory.

-The steps involved in diagnosing anemia generally include:
+The steps involved in diagnosing anaemia generally include:

 Medical History and Physical Examination: Review of systems, eating patterns, and risk factors